-My name is Jack.
-I am a 21-year-old Minnesota man suffering severe sexual dysfunction after taking the SSRI Prozac for five days when I was 17 years old.
+I am a 21-year-old man suffering severe sexual dysfunction after taking the SSRI Prozac for five days when I was 17 years old.
 For the last four years, I have been completely unable to experience sexual pleasure due to a condition known as Post-SSRI Sexual Dysfunction (PSSD.)

 I first saw a psychiatrist in April of 2016.
-I had always been shy and may also have high-functioning autism, which manifested as social anxiety and disordered eating.
+I had always been shy and experienced social anxiety and disordered eating.
 After a brief assessment, I was recommended and prescribed the common SSRI antidepressant Prozac.
 During this meeting, there was no discussion of side effects of the medication and certainly no warning of long-term problems associated with treatment.